lucastnguyen/ucsb-restrooms-app/README.md

 ### Continuous Integration (CI)

-Each time a push is done, the `CI Testing` github action will start which runs all tests against the current branch.
+Each time a push is done on any git branch, the `CI Testing` github action will start which runs all tests against the current branch.

 # UCSB Bathrooms
 ## Project Summary